enguy-hub/streamlit_fastapi_nominatim/README.md

-# Streamlit Folium Map and FastAPI - with Nominatim API
+# Streamlit Folium and FastAPI - with Nominatim API

+## A demo web-map application designed to visualize country boundaries based on user selection.

-This project demonstrates the integration of a FastAPI backend with a Streamlit Folium frontend, designed to visualize country boundaries using the OSM boundary dataset accessed through the [Nominatim Search API](https://nominatim.org/release-docs/latest/api/Search/).
+This project uses FastAPI backend with a Streamlit Folium frontend, and the OSM boundary dataset accessed through the [Nominatim Search API](https://nominatim.org/release-docs/latest/api/Search/).

 Follow the setup guide below to try it out.
 Enjoy !!!